Tools Learn Login Sign up

 The Solution: Email Authentication

-Three technologies work together to verify that emails actually come from who they claim:
+Three technologies work together to verify that emails actually come from who they claim.
+Each answers a different question:

 SPF